Today we have these fun handprint butterflies! They are such a fun art project and craft that kids will love to put their hands on!

 Acrylic Paint: We used two colors.
 Red for the upper butterfly wings and orange for the lower wings.

 Handprint Butterfly Craft Template: A printable template for the butterflies body.
-You can find it in our craft printable library.
 It includes eyes for the butterfly.
 Or you could use some googly eyes if you have those on hand.

 You'll also need some basic supplies: